About

 2010–2011 The University of Hong Kong

-Members of the HKSCC Executive Committee in 2022:
+Members of the HKSCC Executive Committee in 2023:

-The Hong Kong Polytechnic University (Convening Institution)
+City University of Hong Kong (Convening Institution)

 Professor Wen Jung LI